sfall-team/sfall/docs/sslc.md

   __NOTE:__ Just like `for` loop, `continue` statement will respect increments of a hidden counter variable, so you can safely use it inside `foreach`.

+- `#pragma sce` directive.
+If present anywhere in the script source, it will enable short-circuit evaluation for all the logical `AND` and `OR` operators, even if the command line option `-s` is not used.

 ## Fixes

 - `playmoviealpharect` was using the token for `playmoviealpha`, breaking both functions in the process.